Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili

 Current Status: Review & Improve

-The CNDCEC’s territorial chapters are responsible for establishing an investigative and disciplinary (I&D) system for its members while the CNDCEC acts as an appeal court.
-The institute reports that in 2013, its own I&D regulation was updated to incorporate the SMO 6 requirements related to the composition of the Board that issues sanctions, thereby ensuring that its system meets all SMO 6 best practices.
+The CNDCEC’s territorial chapters are responsible for establishing an investigative and disciplinary (I&D) system for its members, while the CNDCEC acts as a secondary hearing/disciplinary mechanism (first appeals).
+The institute reports that in 2013, its own procedures were updated to address the composition of the Board that issues sanctions, thereby ensuring that its system meets all SMO 6 best practices.

 Meanwhile, the CNDCEC’s 144 territorial chapters operate their own I&D procedures based on guidance from the CNDCEC.
-An assessment of its territorial chapters’ I&D policies and processes against the best practices of SMO 6 has identified gaps, such as a linkage with the results of QA reviews and not mandatory requirement to include non-accountants in the disciplinary committee.
+An assessment of its territorial chapters’ I&D policies and processes against the best practices of SMO 6 has identified gaps, such as no linkage with the possible deficient results from QA reviews and no separation of investigative and disciplinary functions.
+Additionally, there may be instances where only accountants are serving on the disciplinary committee.

-The CNDCEC also collaborates with the Ministry of Economy and Finance and the Commissione Nazionale per le Società et la Borsa in an advisory role regarding the I&D of statutory auditors as it is not directly responsible for the management of these procedures.
-The CNDCEC supports the regulators to ensure that their system is aligned with SMO 6 requirements and regularly assess the need for coordination regarding disciplinary actions for any of its members that are registered as statutory auditors.
+The CNDCEC also collaborates with the Ministry of Economy and Finance and the Commissione Nazionale per le Società et la Borsa in an advisory role regarding the I&D of statutory auditors, as it is not directly responsible for the management of these procedures.
+The CNDCEC supports the regulators to ensure that their systems are aligned with SMO 6 requirements and regularly assesses the need for coordination regarding disciplinary actions for any of its members that are registered as statutory auditors.

-The CNDCEC is encouraged to report on the guidance and steps it has taken to harmonize as much as possible the territorial chapters’ I&D systems with the best practices of SMO 6.
-In addition, the CNDCEC is encouraged to leverage its advisory role in liaising with the Ministry of Economy and Finance and the Commissione Nazionale per le Società et la Borsa to conduct an assessment of their I&D policies against the best practices of SMO 6 and promote policies to address any gaps as part of implementing the new decree.
+I&D procedures that meet the SMO 6 benchmark are foundational to maintaining public trust and confidence in the profession.
+The CNDCEC system continues to have gaps since its last Action Plan update in 2020.
+It is recommended that it invest time and resources in strengthening its procedures.
+The CNDCEC is encouraged to report on the guidance and steps it has taken to harmonize the territorial chapters’ I&D systems with the best practices of SMO 6.
+In addition, the CNDCEC is encouraged to leverage its advisory role in liaising with the Ministry of Economy and Finance and the Commissione Nazionale per le Società et la Borsa to conduct a formal assessment of their I&D policies against the best practices of SMO 6 and promote policies and improvements if needed.

 The EU Regulation EC 1606/2002 and the Legislative Decree 38/2005 required companies to apply IFRS as endorsed by the EU.
-Following this regulation, the Legislative Decree 145/2018, restricted the scope provided by the Legislative Decree No. 38/2005 and required that IFRS are mandatory only for listed companies, monitored by the Commissione Nazionale per le Società e la Borsa (CONSOB).
+Following this regulation, Legislative Decree 145/2018, restricted the scope provided by Legislative Decree No. 38/2005 and required that IFRS are mandatory only for listed companies monitored by the Commissione Nazionale per le Società e la Borsa (CONSOB).
 All other companies can choose to apply IFRS or Italian Accounting Standards.
-Although the Organismo Italiano di Contabilità (OIC) is the entity responsible for the adoption of corporate accounting standards, the CNDCEC actively participates and contributes to its standard-setting process and technical activities as one of the founding members of the OIC.
+The Organismo Italiano di Contabilità (OIC) is the entity formally responsible for the adoption of corporate accounting standards, but the CNDCEC actively participates and contributes to its standard-setting process and technical activities as one of the founding members of the OIC.

-The CNDCEC reports that it monitors and reviews changes to EU legislation and subsequently, promotes the necessary changes to the national legislation.
-Additionally, since 2010, the CNDCEC has been participating in public consultations on the approach of adopting accounting standards for Small-and Medium-Sized Enterprises.
+The CNDCEC reports that it monitors and reviews changes to EU legislation and promotes the necessary changes to the national legislation.
+Additionally, since 2010, the CNDCEC has been participating in public consultations regarding accounting standards for Small-and Medium-Sized Enterprises.
+CNDCEC has established a committee to analyze and understand the impact of international pronouncements on chartered accountants.
+The committee engages with the OIC.

-To support its members with the implementation of applicable standards, the CNDCEC organizes continuing professional development courses and develops guidelines on IFRS-related topics.
+To support its members implementing applicable standards, the CNDCEC organizes continuing professional development courses and develops guidelines on IFRS-related topics.
 In addition, the CNDCEC reports that it monitors new and amended standards and participates in the international standard-setting process by providing comments on IASB Exposure Drafts.

-CNDCEC has regularly demonstrated that it has an ongoing process in place to maintain its level of fulfillment with the SMO 7 obligations and is committed to continuous improvement.
+CNDCEC has demonstrated that it has an ongoing process in place to maintain fulfillment with its respective SMO 7 obligations and is committed to continuous improvement.

 Current Status: Sustain